rudecs/openvcloud/docs/Installation/0-Controllers.md

 auto backplane1
 ```

-Reboot the controller to verify that network connectivity still is ok.
+Reboot the Controller to verify that network connectivity still is ok.

 <a id="install-docker"></a>
 #### Install Docker (step 5)